Partnership Between CA, Blossoms of Hope is in Full Bloom

 Get involved

 This is just one of CA’s many community partnerships!
 We welcome you to take the CA pathway and visit the Legacy Grove on the far side of Lake Kittamaqundi.
-Anyone is welcome to come out to the Blossoms of Hope show at the Columbia Art Center through April 28.
 And of course, you can learn more about donating to or volunteering with BOH on their website.